What Are The Rules To Format A Movie Screenplay?

 Previous Article: How Screenwriting Software Can Help You Write Better Scripts

 The basic script formatting rules which all screenplay software adhere to are down to using a standard sized font (Courier 12pt) and a script with between 90 and 120 pages, where each page translates to approximately one minute of screen time.
 You divide your story up into "scenes" and format them and the dialogue and action that takes place within them in a specific way (line spacing, margins, indents etc) so that it is easier to read than if your story was just typed out as a huge bunch of text.. such as in a novel.
-But don't worry, screenwriting software like Movie Outline takes care of this for you as you type through auto-complete, auto-pagination and keyboard shortcuts.
+But don't worry, screenwriting software like Script Studio takes care of this for you as you type through auto-complete, auto-pagination and keyboard shortcuts.

+The other major factor you have to understand is that films are all about visuals and sound, unlike novels.
+With novels you give the reader a huge amount of information in the prose and let them dream up the rest.. why?
 Because you have the time to and that's how this medium works.
-But with screenplays time is money and everything has to be spelled out, so you usually have to keep your prose (descriptions of characters, locations and action) to a minimum and be succinct. |
+But with screenplays time is money and everything has to be spelled out, so you usually have to keep your prose (descriptions of characters, locations and action) to a minimum and be succinct.

 And when it comes to dialogue, you can't just waffle on preaching your own opinions, you have to write from the perspective of the character speaking (even if their opinions directly oppose your own) and only make them speak when necessary in order to progress the story or develop their character or relationship with other characters.